-Maldon Council have received a planning application, from R.J.
-Prior Ltd., to build housing on the “Maltings” site, which comprises the two low red sheds at the left end of the photograph above.
+Maldon Council in 2018 refused a planning application, from R.J.
+Prior Ltd., to build housing on the “Maltings” site, which comprises the two low red sheds in the photograph above.
+In February 2019 Priors lodged an appeal against this decision.

 - The proposed development is counter to both